Do you swoon for curves and color of splendid old architecture? Enter the Southeast Lighthouse of Block Island, RI!

 For information on getting to the island (hang on tight on the fast ferry!) and for fabulous things to do there beyond the Lighthouse, check out my lobster-roll-loving article, “Block Island: Wild Beauty and Relaxation.”

-Finally, a day trip to the island is possible, but somewhat exhausting, so consider browsing some of Block Island’s great hotels:
+Finally, a day trip to the island is possible, but somewhat exhausting, so consider browsing these easy affiliate links to some of Block Island’s great hotels:

 - The National Hotel (click for rates and availability)